 The Company's annual goodwill impairment test resulted in no impairment charges in any of the periods presented in the accompanying consolidated financial statements.
+During the fiscal year ended January 31, 2022, goodwill increased by \$318.6 million due to the acquisitions of Luum and Further.
 During the fiscal year ended January 31, 2021, goodwill decreased by \$5.4 million due to measurement period adjustments related to the WageWorks Acquisition.
-During the fiscal year ended January 31, 2020, the Company recorded \$1.33 billion of goodwill from the WageWorks Acquisition and related measurement period adjustments.
-There were no other changes to the goodwill carrying value during the fiscal years ended January 31, 2021 and 2020.
+There were no other changes to the goodwill carrying value during the fiscal years ended January 31, 2022 and 2021.